onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `input` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values
+| `input` | tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values
 | `dft_length` | tensor of 32-bit signless integer values or tensor of 64-bit signless integer values or none type
+| `axis` | tensor of 64-bit signless integer values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `output` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values
+| `output` | tensor of bfloat16 type values or tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values

 ### `onnx.DeformConv` (ONNXDeformConvOp)